- Ramon Laguarta replaced Pepsi CEO Indra Nooyi on Oct. 3, 2018.

-Based solely on both companies’ revenue and profits from the last three years, Pepsi is worth around $70 billion, whereas Coke is worth just over $2 billion.
+Based solely on both companies’ revenue and profits from the last three years, Pepsi is worth around $100 billion, whereas Coke is worth just under $70 billion.

 Pepsi has flourished under Nooyi’s leadership.
 Net revenue between 2006 to 2017 has increased from $35 billion to $63.5 billion, a compound growth rate of 5.5 percent per year.
 For shareholders, this means dividends have almost tripled from $1.16 to $3.17 between 2006 and 2017.
 Nooyi was also responsible for Pepsi’s foray into the world of snacks, which has helped expand the company’s portfolio.
 PepsiCo stock price has been trending upward since 2014, despite a sharp drop in mid-2018 that has since been correcting itself.

 Coca-Cola enjoys the backing of Warren Buffett, but it has seen revenues slipping — posting year-over-year losses in each year since 2016.
 Coke appears to be less of a diverse investment than Pepsi, which also has the snack market covered under Frito-Lay.
 This might present a problem for the beverage giant, as soda consumption fell between 2003 and 2014, according to a November 2017 press release from the Harvard T.H.
 Chan School of Public Health.